a7t0fwa7/ShellcodeInjector/README.md

 Shellcode injector developed by Kinija

 # TODO:
-Make more funny shit, try doing improvements
+Make more funny shit, try doing improvements <br>
 MORE C++

 # BIG THANKS TO